Originally published in December 2020. Last updated January 2024.

-They say free advice is often overpriced, but every so often someone will offer an unsolicited tip that’s full of value for you.
-I’d like to offer five such tips that could pay off for you and/or your client in mediation.
+I’d like to offer five tips that could pay off for you and/or your client in mediation.

-- Craft a Strategic Opening Statement.
-Determine if you want to make one or not.
-If you do: set a positive tone for resolution, keep it concise, highlight your strengths and address any perceived challenges before the other side gets the opportunity to.
+2. Be Strategic With Your Opening.
+Decide if an opening statement will help or hurt your objectives.
+If you choose to make one, be concise, set a positive tone for resolution, highlight your strengths and acknowledge and address any perceived challenges before the other side can.

-- First Offers.
-Set the tone for the mediation.
-It is fine for this offer to be aggressive but not if that number is perceived as being detached from reality.
+3. First Offers/Counter Offers.
+These numbers set the tone for the mediation.
+Being aggressive is an option, but not if your number is perceived to be detached from reality.

-- Get Real.
-Be objective when assessing the file.
-You may want to get the Mediator’s take and assess the merits of your case to identify the range in which it makes sense to enter into a settlement.
+5. Get Real.
+Be objective when assessing the file and/or seek objective input.
+A thoughtful mediator’s take on the merits of your case can help to identify a viable settlement range.
 Don’t push the process; it is good to keep in mind that while sometimes things don’t settle at mediation, the mediation usually helps move the case towards a resolution.

-No two mediations are ever the same.
-The particular mix of people, personalities and issues can change your strategy and approach to mediation.
-But generally, keeping these five tips in mind will set you up for the best chance at a productive mediation and resolving the case.
+No two mediations are exactly alike.
+The people, personalities and issues involved often dictate your strategy and approach.
+But keeping these five tips in mind can increase your odds of having a productive mediation and resolving the case.

 ABOUT THE AUTHOR